JEFH507/org-chart-goose-orchestrator/Demo/Container_Management_Playbook.md

 **Does this affect your system?**

 - ❌ No - All profiles are already signed
-- ❌ No - Goose can fetch profiles successfully
+- ❌ No - goose can fetch profiles successfully
 - ❌ No - The error is only in the verification check

 **Should you fix it?**